Are You a Lonely Single Mom? How to Redefine Your Story and Feel Connected

 Are you telling yourself that you got duped in some way?
 Are you saying things to yourself like, “There must be something terribly wrong with me!
 All of these other women are married.
 Why did this happen to me?”
 Or are you telling yourself that being a single mom is in the highest possible alignment for you and your children right now?
 And that you are being divinely guided in every moment?

 Not to mention, you are strong!
 You capably manage everything.
-Every day may not be perfect- but you are doing it all by yourself!
-You have been given all of these responsibilities- because you can handle them.
+Every day may not be perfect- but you are doing it all yourself!
+You have been given all these responsibilities- because you can handle them.

 2- Don’t allow your story to separate you from other moms.